zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 peft_model(x)
 ```

-### Toggle LORA layers
+### Toggle LoRA layers

-To compare to the original model, you can disable the LORA weights to use the original model for inference.
+To compare to the original model, you can disable the LoRA weights to use the original model for inference.

 <!--pytest-codeblocks:skip-->